KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ![](pycon-us-2026-recap-images/nicks-on-second-chilean-sea-bass.jpg)
 Nick's was a short walk from Naples Island.
 This Chilean Sea Bass was absolutely delicious!
 It was exactly what I was hoping for.
 When I found out the very friendly bartender Garrett was originally from the Dallas-Fortworth area, I had to know more about his story.
 He visited Long Beach and came back to live, because it was paradise for him.

-After Nick's, I was able to make it to the [Queen Mary](https://www.queenmary.com/) in time for the 1:15 pm Glory Days Tour, recommended by a friend.
+After Nick's, I was able to make it to the [Queen Mary](https://www.queenmary.com/) in time for the 1:15 pm Glory Days Tour.
 Launched in 1934 to carry mail between England and the US, the Queen Mary was an engineering masterpiece.
 It represented a golden era of ocean travel defined by Art Deco luxury, celebrity passengers, and record-breaking speed.

 ![](pycon-us-2026-recap-images/queen-mary-deck.jpg)
 Although the Queen Mary was larger, faster, and more sophisticated, members of my tour marveled that this was likely the closest we'd ever be to walking the deck of the Titanic.
 It was an eerie feeling at times.